MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-develop-map-skills.md

 > - Applicant<br>
 > - Contacts<br>

 To create a skill mapping, go to **Employee development > Links > Skill mapping**.

-To create a skill mapping or skill mapping profile, go to **Employee development > Links > Skill mapping** or
+To create a skill mapping profile, go to **Employee development > Links > Skill mapping profiles**.

 ## Skill gap analysis and skill profile analysis

 You can create a skill profile analysis to view a list of the competencies of a worker, applicant, or contact person as of a specific date.
 You can create a skill gap analysis to compare a person’s skills and the skills that are required for a specific job.

+To create a gap analysis, go to **Employee development > Links > Skill gap analysis job - person**.
+To create a skill profile analysis, go to **Employee development > Links > Skill profile analysis**.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]